2018–2019 Iranian general strikes and protests: Later protests

-October

-On 1 October, the truckers strikes reached their 10th straight day and were seen in Bukan, Khosrowshah, Arak, Fooladshahr, Nishapur, Tiran, Takestan, Kermanshah, Sanandaj, Qazvin, Karaj, Bandar Abbas, Ardabil, Dezful, Yazd, and Najafabad.
-The number of arrested also reached 156.
-By the 13th straight day of the strike, over 230 truckers were arrested.
-The strikes continued into 8 October, and reached their 17th consecutive day.
-Security forces responded by arresting a number of truckers, which increased the number of people arrested to 256.
-On the same day, Bazaaris in multiple cities across Iran closed their shops and went on strike in protest to the economic situation.
+On 1 October 2018, Bazaaris in multiple cities across Iran closed their shops and went on strike in protest to the economic situation.
 Strikes were seen in Sanandaj, Bukan, Saqqez, Marivan, Baneh, Miandoab, Tehran, Isfahan, Mashhad, Tabriz, and Chabahar.
 The strikes continued into 9 October, although they were reduced in size from the previous day, and were seen in Tabriz, Shahriar, Shahreza, and Sanandaj.